MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/useful-tools-for-troubleshooting.md

 ---
 # Useful tools for troubleshooting

- This article lists useful links to tools for troubleshooting and performance tuning Always On Availability Groups.
+ This article lists useful links to tools for troubleshooting and performance tuning for Always On Availability Groups.

   - [Always On policies](always-on-policies.md)